 Ask your passengers if they’re OK, then check on the people in the other car.
 Call 911 if anyone needs medical attention.
 You should never move an injured person unless he or she is in immediate danger.

 If everyone is all right and help is on the way, start documenting the accident scene.
 If it’s safe to do so, take pictures of all vehicle damage and the surroundings, or other road scenes that might have contributed to the accident.

 4) Alert The Police

 Even if it’s a minor fender bender or the other driver says it’s not important, call the police.
 They will let you know if an officer needs to be present.
 Ask them to file a report so everything is accurately and legally documented, which is required for an insurance claim.

 Do not discuss whose fault it was (even saying “I’m sorry” may be considered an admission).
-Use a pen and paper or GEICO Mobile App’s Accident Assistance feature to get the following information from the other driver as soon as you can:
+Get the following information from the other driver as soon as you can:

 - Names, phone numbers, mailing addresses and email addresses of all vehicle occupants and any witnesses

 - Insurance info (company name, last name on the policy and policy number)

 - Date, time and location (If you’re on a highway, record the nearest exit or mile marker)